rpiboy-79/atlassianJiraConnector/readme.md

 ## TL;DR — What's new

+- Support for Custom Sort Order
+  - Sort by any valid fields, ASC or DESC
+  - Combine multiple sorts into a single statement.
+- Support for custom JQL strings.
+  - the JQL query will be wrapped in parenthesis and appended with an ```AND``` to the base query which includes the Jira Project key
+  - **DO NOT** include a project arguement in the JQL this will either result in a failure or strange results.
+  - make sure to quote ```"<Textstring>"``` text values.
+  - when using an OR operator over different Fields each field arguement must be wrapped in parenthesis, e.g. ```(status="In Progress") OR (priority="Major")```
 - Full test-harness improvements: `tests/RunPQSDKTestSuites.ps1` rewritten for PowerShell 5.1 compatibility, automatic SDK discovery, robust encoding, HTML report generation, optional MEZ deployment, and improved error handling.
 - Improved API handling and test support inside the connector: new `JiraTest` (unpublished) entrypoint to support test overrides and mock-data injection.
 - Several fixes and refactors in `jiraAPI.pqm` and `atlassianJiraConnector.pq` to improve error handling, and mock-data support.